wso2/docs-ob-toolkit-cds/en/docs/learn/token-authentication.md

-When a TPP registers an application, a consumer-key and a consumer-secret is given for that application.
+When an Accredited Data Recipient registers an application, a consumer-key and a consumer-secret is given for that application.
 These are the credentials of the application that is being registered.
 The consumer-key becomes the unique identifier of the application, which is similar to a username that is used for authentication.
 When an **access token** is issued for the application, it is issued against the latter mentioned consumer-key.

-TPPs generate access tokens and pass them in the incoming API requests.
+Accredited Data Recipients generate access tokens and pass them in the incoming API requests.
 The generated access token is a simple string that you need to pass as an HTTP header.
 For example, `"Authorization: Bearer NtBQkXoKElu0H1a1fQ0DWfo6IX4a"`.

 WSO2 Open Banking supports two types of access tokens for authentication: